ivs-kuleuven/platosim3/docs/source/ConfigurationFile.md

 <i>Allowed values:</i> > 0

-Number of seconds of not receiving window positions (from the [window position server](#windowPositionServerAddress)), after which the connection to that server is regarded as stalled / broken.
+Number of milliseconds of not receiving window positions (from the [window position server](#windowPositionServerAddress)), after which the connection to that server is regarded as stalled / broken.